wxl/blogofobe/docs/posts.rst

 Referencing posts in templates
 ------------------------------

 All the posts are stored in a cache object called ``bf``.
 This object is exposed to all templates and you can reference it directly with ``${bf.config.blog.posts}``.
 They are ordered sequentially by date.
-See :ref:`adding-blogofile-features-to-our-templates` for an example.
+See :ref:`adding-blogofobe-features-to-our-templates` for an example.

 .. _YAML: http://en.wikipedia.org/wiki/YAML